digital-work-lab/theses/docs/topics.md

 Myhill, K., Richards, J., & Sang, K. (2021).
 Job quality, fair work and gig work: the lived experience of gig workers. *The International Journal of Human Resource Management*, 32(19), 4110-4135.
 -->

+## Design of an Emulator for API-based Academic Literature Searches

+**Thesis Advisor**: Prof. Dr. Gerit Wagner

+**Summary**: This thesis focuses on advancing the capabilities of academic literature searches by extending the functionality of the [search-query](https://github.com/CoLRev-Environment/search-query) package to better integrate with APIs.
+The initial phase of the thesis will involve parsing query URLs for APIs that support nested Boolean queries (e.g., PubMed).
+Following this, the research will develop and evaluate the Boolean Emulation for Academic Literature Search (BEALS) technique for APIs that do not support Boolean operators (e.g., Crossref, DBLP).
+The objective is to enable enhance efficiency of literature searches, ultimately allowing researchers to rely on automated execution instead of manual retrieval from database interfaces.

+**Methods**: The thesis will adopt a design science approach and proceed in two phases: 1) Parsing query URLs for APIs that already support nested Boolean queries to optimize their usage.
+2) Developing and implementing the BEALS technique for APIs lacking Boolean operator support, followed by experimental verification.

+**Expected outcomes**: The thesis will provide an extension of the search-query package, demonstrating improved search capabilities for both types of APIs.
+It will include the design of the BEALS technique, showcasing its ability to emulate Boolean functionalities for simple APIs.
+The work will offer practical guidelines for implementing these enhancements and contribute to the broader field of academic information retrieval.

+**References**

+Ernst, K. M. (2024).
+Towards more efficient literature search: Design of an open source query translator.
+(Version 0.10.0) [Computer software]. https://github.com/ColRev-Environment/search-query

+Gusenbauer, M., & Haddaway, N. R. (2021).
+What every researcher should know about searching–clarified concepts, search advice, and an agenda to improve finding in academia. *Research Synthesis Methods*, 12(2), 136-147.

+Peffers, K., Tuunanen, T., Rothenberger, M. A., & Chatterjee, S. (2007).
+A design science research methodology for information systems research. *Journal of Management Information Systems*, 24(3), 45-77. [link](https://www.tandfonline.com/doi/abs/10.2753/MIS0742-1222240302){: target="_blank"}

+## Enhancing Database Searches: Verification, Simplification, and Analysis of Complex Queries

+**Thesis Advisor**: Prof. Dr. Gerit Wagner

+**Summary**: This thesis aims to enhance the efficiency and accuracy of academic database searches by developing techniques for analyzing and simplifying complex queries, building on the search-query package.
+The first phase involves testing existing query parsers using a comprehensive set of queries from searchRxiv.
+The student will then implement functionality to analyze and simplify queries based on stemming, lemmatization, wildcards, truncation, and combining terms.
+This will verify the functionality of the query parser, offer capabilities to simplify queries, and show whether published queries could be simplified.

+**Methods**: The thesis will proceed in two phases:
+1. **Testing and Evaluating Existing Query Parsers**: Using a dataset of queries from searchRxiv to verify the functionality of current parsers implemented in the search-query package.
+2. **Developing and Implementing Simplification Techniques**: This may include a selection of the following:
+   - **Stemming and Lemmatization**: Reducing words to their root forms to capture all variants (e.g., "running" to "run").
+   - **Wildcards**: Using symbols (e.g., ?, #) within words to replace a single character (e.g., "wom?n" retrieves "woman" and "women").
+   - **Truncation**: Using a symbol (usually *) to replace one or more characters at the end of a word (e.g., "comput*" retrieves "computer," "computing").
+   - **Combining Terms**: Merging terms in queries like "run AND running" (absorption law) and using wildcards to combine terms with the same search fields.
+   - **Redundant Nesting**: Removing unnecessary parentheses to simplify the query structure (associative property).

+The implementation will involve extending the search-query package, coding, testing, and iterating on these techniques to ensure they effectively simplify queries without losing critical information.

+**Expected outcomes**: The thesis will verify the functionality of parsers within the search-query package, and develop techniques for simplifying complex queries.
+Based on an analysis of data from searchRxiv, it will further show whether published queries could be simplified.

+**References**

+Ernst, K. M. (2024).
+Towards more efficient literature search: Design of an open source query translator.
+(Version 0.10.0) [Computer software]. https://github.com/ColRev-Environment/search-query

+Gusenbauer, M., & Haddaway, N. R. (2021).
+What every researcher should know about searching–clarified concepts, search advice, and an agenda to improve finding in academia. *Research Synthesis Methods*, 12(2), 136-147.

+Sturm, B., & Sunyaev, A. (2019).
+Design principles for systematic search systems: a holistic synthesis of a rigorous multi-cycle design science research journey. *Business & Information Systems Engineering*, 61, 91-111.

+## Evaluating and Improving Search Query Tools: A Comprehensive Analysis

+**Thesis Advisor**: Prof. Dr. Gerit Wagner

+**Summary**: This thesis aims to conduct a comprehensive evaluation of existing tools for search queries, including but not limited to Polyglot Search, Search-Query, and LitSonar.
+The goal is to assess the functionality offered by these tools, such as their ability to parse free-text queries, the formats available for translation, and their performance with simple and complex queries.
+The research will also involve reporting any identified errors to the developers and evaluating whether these errors were subsequently fixed.

+**Methods**: The thesis will be structured as follows:
+1. **Tool Evaluation**: Conduct a detailed assessment of each search query tool, focusing on:
+   - **Functionality Offered**: Determine if free-text queries can be parsed and identify the formats available for translation.
+   - **Error Testing**: Test the tools using a range of simple and complex queries to identify any errors or limitations.
+2. **Error Reporting and Follow-up**: Report identified errors to the respective developers of each tool and track the responses.
+3. **Error Resolution Evaluation**: Re-test the tools after a period to evaluate whether reported errors were fixed and improvements were made.

+**Expected outcomes**: The thesis will provide a detailed evaluation of the capabilities and limitations of existing search query tools.
+It will highlight the strengths and weaknesses of each tool, provide insights into the most common issues encountered, and assess the responsiveness of developers in addressing reported errors.
+This work will contribute to the improvement of search query tools and offer practical recommendations for developers and users.

+**References**

+Aguinis, H., Ramani, R. S., & Alabduljader, N. (2023).
+Best-practice recommendations for producers, evaluators, and users of methodological literature reviews. *Organizational Research Methods*, 26(1), 46-76. doi:10.1177/109442812094328

+Gusenbauer, M., & Haddaway, N. R. (2021).
+What every researcher should know about searching–clarified concepts, search advice, and an agenda to improve finding in academia. *Research Synthesis Methods*, 12(2), 136-147.

+Sturm, B., & Sunyaev, A. (2019).
+Design principles for systematic search systems: a holistic synthesis of a rigorous multi-cycle design science research journey. *Business & Information Systems Engineering*, 61, 91-111.

+Polyglot Search documentation.
+Available at [https://polyglot.sr-accelerator.com/](https://polyglot.sr-accelerator.com/){: target="_blank"}.

+Search-Query project on GitHub.
+Available at [https://github.com/CoLRev-Environment/search-query](https://github.com/CoLRev-Environment/search-query{: target="_blank"}.

+LitSonar project details.
+Available at [https://litsonar.com](https://litsonar.com){: target="_blank"}.

+SearchRefineR project details.
+Available at [https://ielab.io/searchrefiner/tools/](https://ielab.io/searchrefiner/tools/){: target="_blank"}.

 ## Translating research findings for online labor markets: A realist review